markovchainjs/markovchainjs.github.io/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+README for Dad Joke's Markov Chain

+##Getting Started

-In the project directory, you can run:
+To Start, n the project directory, run:`npm server`

+This runs the server in the development mode.<br>

-### `npm start`
+after that run: `npm start`

-Runs the app in the development mode.<br>
+This runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+## Other Available Scripts

 ### `npm test`